PrefectHQ/prefect/docs/orchestration/getting-started/registering-and-running-a-flow.md

 ## Register a Flow

-In order for your flow to be managed by a Prefect Backend (either Cloud or Server) it must first be _registered_.
+In order for your flow to be managed by a Prefect backend (either Cloud or Server) it must first be _registered_.

 The easiest way to register a created flow is to call `flow.register` with the name of the project you wish to register it under.

-Here's the example flow we'll be using:
+Here's the example flow we're using (updated to now say "Hello, Cloud!"):

 ```python
 import prefect